 There is no specific treatment available for Coronavirus Disease 2019 (COVID-19).
 People infected with coronavirus should receive supportive care to help relieve symptoms.

 Human coronaviruses commonly cause mild-to-moderate illness in people.
 Symptoms can include:

-There are currently no vaccines available to protect against human coronavirus infection.
+Since there are no vaccines available to date, to protect against human Coronavirus Disease 2019 (COVID-19) infection.
 To reduce your risk of infection: